 CurePSP Genetics Program

-The CurePSP Genetics Program is a nationwide initiative to increase our understanding of the genetic causes of PSP, CBS and MSA.
-The study will collect DNA from the comfort of your home and send the sample to the NIH for genetic testing.
-If a significant genetic variant is found, you have the option to receive the results from a genetic counselor.
+The CurePSP Genetics Program is a nationwide research initiative to increase our understanding of the genetic causes of PSP, CBS and MSA.
+The study will collect DNA via a blood sample from the comfort of your home.
+The sample will then be sent to Massachusetts General Hospital (MGH) and to the NIH for genetic research to help us learn more about PSP, CBD and MSA.
 All activities are free of charge.

 Join Now